Deere Trades Lower Despite Q4 Sales Beat, Forecasts Drop In Agriculture Sales

 Deere & Company (NYSE: DE) shares are trading lower on Wednesday after the company forecasted a decline in agricultural and construction sales for fiscal year 2020.

-The company reported adjusted third-quarter earnings of $2.14 per share, which met the analyst consensus estimate.
+The company reported third-quarter earnings of $2.14 per share, which met the analyst consensus estimate.
 This is a 6.96% decrease over earnings of $2.30 per share from the same period last year.

 The company reported quarterly sales of $8.703 billion, which beat the analyst consensus estimate of $8.44 billion by 3.12%.
 This is a 4.31% increase over sales of $8.343 billion the same period last year.